 A/B tests are a staple of digital marketing, with good reason.

-Think of a split test as a survey of your customers.
+Think of a A/B testing as a survey of your customers.
 You give them two or more different versions of marketing content, and their actions tell you which one works best.
 This lets you make data-driven decisions about future email and website content.

-When it comes to personalization, A/B tests help you work out the impact of new tactics, and optimize existing content to get better results.
+When it comes to personalization on your eCommerce site, whether you want to test your category pages, your homepage, your product pages, or even your email campaigns, A/B tests help you work out the impact of new tactics, and optimize existing content to get better results.
 They can be used to refine bulk and automated marketing emails, and boost website conversions.

 Of course, systematic testing is much more reliable than simply following your intuition.
 But the approach is not without pitfalls.
 It’s not uncommon to implement the findings from an A/B test, only to find that your results don’t hold up in the long run.

 If your A/B tests aren’t working as you expected, here’s what might be going wrong, and how to fix it

 So, you didn’t get the result you expected from your A/B test for your ecommerce store.
 Version B didn’t perform significantly better than version A. Or it even performed worse.

 In fact, if your A/B test was set up correctly, these results aren’t failures at all.

 The purpose of testing is to choose the best content and tactics for your marketing and for producing the best possible customer experience to drive results for your eCommerce business, and to get the results you want from online shoppers and potential customers.
 And you’ve just learned that a given tactic isn’t as effective as you’d hoped.
 If you hadn’t done the test, you would never have known.